NovusEdge/CTF_Writeups/MLC/Cryptography/sub_out/Solutions.md

 izu yifgx uwey izugu k't yfggx if yjx nai fz vupp zux, zux, zux. izu rpjm ky "izux jpp pksue zjhhkpx uoug jriug".
 ```

+---

+A script may be implemented for solving this, but I just used [this](https://www.guballa.de/substitution-solver) website :)

+---

+### Decrypted flag:
+	"they all lived happily eqer after"

+Link to the challenge: [Sub_out](https://training.majorleaguecyber.org/challenges#Sub%20Out-5)